 Metered Parking

-All vehicles parked at the meters are required to pay during the time when parking permits are required.
-Vehicles displaying a parking permit are required to pay when parking at the meters.
+All vehicles parked at the meters are required to pay Vehicles displaying a parking permit are required to pay when parking at the meters.
 Vehicles with handicap plates or placard may park at the meters for free.

 Visitor Permits